FOXP3: Structure

 The human FOXP3 genes contain 11 coding exons.
 Exon-intron boundaries are identical across the coding regions of the mouse and human genes.
 By genomic sequence analysis, the FOXP3 gene maps to the p arm of the X chromosome (specifically, Xp11.23).

+Identification

+A 2001 Nature Genetics paper identified the scurfy gene product, initially termed scurfin and later known as FOXP3, linking its disruption to a fatal lymphoproliferative disorder in mice.

 Physiology

 Foxp3 is a specific marker of natural T regulatory cells (nTregs, a lineage of T cells) and adaptive/induced T regulatory cells (a/iTregs), also identified by other less specific markers such as CD25 or CD45RB.
 In animal studies, Tregs that express Foxp3 are critical in the transfer of immune tolerance, especially self-tolerance.

 The induction or administration of Foxp3 positive T cells has, in animal studies, led to marked reductions in (autoimmune) disease severity in models of diabetes, multiple sclerosis, asthma, inflammatory bowel disease, thyroiditis and renal disease.
 Human trials using regulatory T cells to treat graft-versus-host disease have shown efficacy.